 The temperature of the water will also be slightly higher than in traditional swimming pools, deeming wetsuits unnecessary, allowing for long training sessions.
 Perfect for divers of any level, its deep pool basin will enable divers to train at different depths and provides the adventurer with their first taste of underwater diving under the watchful eye of instructors and use the latest, safe and comfortable equipment.

 The Deepspot pool can be watched not only from the perspective of a diver.
 There will also be an underwater tunnel for spectators, along with conference, training and hotel rooms with a view to the interior of the pool.

 Along with excavating a 50-meter basin, Deepspot has achieved some other engineering marvels that aren’t seen by the naked eye.
 For every square meter of Larsen’s (resistance) wall, the force of 50 tons will do the work, to the layman imagine that a single eight square meter slab has eight of elephants of pressure at once.
 Second is the maintenance of crystal-clear water that encompasses the pool.

-As a normal pool filtration system wouldn’t be able to handle a pool of this size, in a regular public pool water is filtered 3 times a day, a special filtration system was needed to be created.
-Instead of having to use a traditional filtration system which would cycle 15 times a day, they have created a system to preserve all the expected bio-physical-chemical parameters of water and filter only four times a day.
+As a typical pool filtration system wouldn’t be able to handle a pool of this size, in regular public pool water is filtered three times a day, a unique filtration system was needed to be created.
+Instead of having to use a traditional filtration system that would cycle 15 times a day, they have created a system to preserve all the expected bio-physical-chemical parameters of water and filter only four times a day.